 The Oil & Gas Extraction industry faces many challenges daily.
 Managing asset utilization, ensuring employee safety, and creating a profit from extracted natural resources are all part of every manager’s top priorities.

 We have extensive RFID experience and can work with you to customize systems for particular industries; thus we can help to explore how to:

 - Control Vehicle and Employee Access

-Offshore oil platforms contain 100’s of different types of machinery and equipment for the extraction of crude oil from the oceans floor.
-Tagging the miles and miles of steel piping with RFID Tags on an offshore rig tells the operator when a particular section of piping requires replacement.
+Offshore oil platforms contain 100s of different types of machinery and equipment for the extraction of crude oil from the oceans floor.
+Tagging the miles and miles of steel piping with RFID Tags on an offshore rig may be an option to explore.
+This can tell the operator when a particular section of piping requires replacement.
 Without all piping being at functional capacity a rig can shut down resulting in the loss of millions of dollars if the mechanical problem is not rectified in time.
-RFID tagging eliminates the traditional pen and paper technique of parts and maintenance records.
-Our RFID Readers are accurate in the recording of relevant equipment maintenance.
-Drilling supervisors can be notified in real time of any potential issues that may come up.
+In most cases, RFID tagging eliminates the traditional pen and paper technique of parts and maintenance records.
+GAO RFID understands your challenges and with our history of customizing solutions for various industries, we can explore ways to build a customized solution for your tagging related issues and may be able to help develop a solution for your exact problem i.e. RFID Readers.
+In other applications, we have used RFID Readers to accurately record relevant equipment maintenance scheduling.
+In the same way, we can explore using RFID readers to help drilling supervisors to be notified in real time of any potential issues that may come up.

 - Maintenance dates for equipment

 In additional to the pipelines, every piece of equipment from heavy machinery to expensive handheld devices can all be assessed to determine whether RFID can be used to track their usage and location.
 This would ensure optimal asset utilization and reduces the chances of these equipment being removed from the premises.